Configure Ranger Usersync for Deleted Users and Groups

 In the Ranger Admin Web UI, select Settings > Users/Groups/Roles.
 Click in the User List text box, then select Visibility > Hidden.

-To delete hidden users and groups, select the applicable check boxes, then click
+To delete a hidden user or group manually, select the applicable check boxes, then

 In Cloudera Manager, select Ranger > Ranger Usersync, then select Actions